jimbobbennett/StarWarsCopilot/5-mcp/README.md

     The `McpServerToolType` tells the MCP server that this class contains tools it can use.
 This is scanned by the `WithToolsFromAssembly` call on the `builder`.

 1. Add a static constructor to load the options for the tool to get the API key.
-This :
+This loads the configuration, then sets the Tavily API key as a header on the HTTP client:

     ```cs
     private readonly static ToolsOptions _toolsOptions = new();

+    private readonly static HttpClient _httpClient = new();

     static StarWarsTools()
     {